Pontoon boat grills are a great feature to have that combines two of my favorite activities: boating and barbecuing.

 This unit is constructed from stainless steel, has 189 square inches of cooking space, and an output of 12,000 BTUs.

-Unlike other grills for pontoon boats, this one has the versatility to cook at a lower heat, which prevents overcooking and dry dishes.
+Unlike other grills for pontoon boats, this one has the versatility in cooking at a lower heat, which prevents overcooking and dry dishes.
 The side handle also eliminates the need for hot pads when you want to check on your food or remove the lid altogether.

-I also like that the bowl and lid are rotatable, transforming them into a built-in windscreen, which is ideal for gusty afternoons.
+I also like that the bowl and lid are rotatable, transforming them into a built-in windscreen ideal for gusty afternoons.

 - Made of 100% 18-9 mirror polished stainless steel with a combination "easy to clean" grease catch pan / wind baffle